csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 So we have two problems with running a Suspend object composed in this way.
 First, we don't know how many times to run it.
 Second, the internal data that it contains still may need to be processed in unique ways.
 In our case, we still need to check whether the result from the earlier computation is a *nothing()* or a *just(x)* with a value!
 In the former case, we would have to return a *Nothing()*, not a *Just(x)*.
 And in the latter case, we would still need to unpack the value inside it.

-Instead of doing this in the implementation of every flatmapped function, we can use what I like to call a *runner* function, which we will call *runMaybe()* in this instance and implement it as follows:
+Instead of doing this in the implementation of every flatmapped function, we can use a special *runner* function, designed specifically for the Maybe monad (in this case).
+Note that we cannot implement this runner function as part of the *Pure()* and *Suspend()* functions, since in the Suspend case (see below) we cannot know in advance what data structure we are unpacking (e.g., a *Nothing()* or a *Just()*):

 {% highlight javascript %}
 const runMaybe = capitalJorN => {